 888 have several networked progressive jackpots and the biggest and best known of these is Millionaire Genie.
 This jackpot includes other slots such as Irish Riches and Pirates Millions as well as the Millionaire Genie slot itself, and is often in excess of a million pounds.
 The biggest recorded win of this jackpot, £3.4 million, was at a bingo site – Iceland Bingo – and is interesting in that it was the result of a minimum stake 15p spin, demonstrating that every spin really does have a chance of winning (albeit an extremely low one, stated in the press release to be around 1 in 200 million).
 Millionaire Genie is arguably the biggest slots progressive jackpot to be widely available at UK bingo sites; it appears not only at all Dragonfish network bingo sites but also at the vast majority of bingo sites that use the 888/Dragonfish software including the likes of Costa Bingo, Foxy Bingo and Wink Bingo.
 The RTP of Millionaire Genie including the jackpot is in the range 93.02% – 95.02% and the reason that it varies is that spins played with slots bonus do not increase the size of the jackpot (nor would free spins if 888 were to give them out on this slot).
 It is worth noting also that while cashout of wins at Dragonfish sites from a slots bonus is restricted to £400, this does not apply to progressive jackpot wins.

 Playtech have a number of progressive jackpots but as discussed below most of the Virtue Fusion slots progressives are a special case.
 Of the Playtech casino slots jackpots, the most famous ones are not actually the biggest.
 Probably the most famous is Gladiator Jackpot, the progressive version of the much loved Gladiator slot featuring footage from the film.
 The Gladiator progressive jackpot has a low seed value (for a wide area progressive) of £50,000 but there have been a number of wins in excess of £1 million.
 Also very well known is the Marvel Jackpot, which includes all of the slots themed on the Avengers and other Marvel Superheros, but this jackpot (which is seeded at £100,000) has never paid out a 7 figure sum (it drops too often to get that high).
-Furthermore the Marvel slots are due to be retired soon as the deal for Playtech to be able to use the characters in coming to an end; they are in the process of being replaced by the Age of the Gods series.
+Furthermore the Marvel slots are in the process of being retired as the deal for Playtech to be able to use the characters has coming to an end; they are being replaced by the Age of the Gods series.
 It remains to be seen what effect this will have on the jackpot’s popularity.
 Both these jackpots are normally only found at Virtue Fusion bingo sites that have a Playtech casino attached, but a few including Gala Bingo have direct access from the bingo part of the site.

 In fact there are some less well known Playtech casino slots with bigger progressive jackpots and one of these is Jackpot Giant.
 Two years after the game’s launch the jackpot had only been won once – paying out a staggering £4.5 million to one lucky Gala Bingo player.
 Jackpot Giant is one of the progressive slots where the jackpot cannot be won by anyone who is not playing all paylines at maximum bet size (which amounts to £4 a spin) and its RTP is 94.22%.
-Again, Gala Bingo is the place to find it.
+Again, Gala Bingo has it and so do Sun Bingo and Fabulous Bingo.

 IGT Megajackpots is another internationally networked jackpot and while one might expect given the name and the wide market penetration of IGT slots that it would be on a par with the Microgaming ones, the payouts are generally quite a bit smaller.
 The biggest recorded win is a little over £2 million but this took place some years ago when the Megajackpots slots were Cleopatra, Monopoly and Cluedo.
 In March 2015 Megajackpots was relaunched with only Cleopatra from the original set of games, joined by Siberian Storm and later by Isle O’ Plenty.
 The quoted RTP changed and so did the mechanism for winning the jackpot; in the original version only max bet spins were eligible to win the jackpot but in the new version any spin can win, with the larger coin values having a better chance of doing so.
 One result of this (and a stated aim of IGT at the time) was to make the jackpot drop more frequently but this also has the effect of its not getting as large as it previously did and now, it tends to drop before reaching £1 million.
 Of these three games, Siberian Storm has a very slight edge in terms of RTP (91.01% when the jackpot is at its seed value of £500K and 93.07% when it reaches £1 million).
 A fourth slot, the classic Wolf Run, appeared in Megajackpots form during Autumn 2016., but Siberian Storm retains the RTP edge.
 The Megajackpots games are harder to find at UK bingo sites these days than they used to be and this was probably because the (now defunct) Gtech bingo platform was bought by IGT and used to showcase the best IGT slots.
 Despite this, Megajackpots can still be played at the really big Virtue Fusion sites such as Bet365 Bingo and also at Mecca Bingo.